-Here are a few more that you might find yourself making, especially when you hit stagnation while aiming for progressive overload.
+Here are a few more that you might find yourself making, especially if this is a new exercise to you, or when you hit stagnation while aiming for progressive overload.

 - Bending your wrists: As we mentioned earlier, bend the wrists only to keep the bar close to them.
-If you are bending the wrist backwards at 90-degrees, you are inviting injury.
+If you are bending the wrist backwards at 90-degrees, making it hard to avoid injury.
 Also keeping the wrists straight allows the forearms to press directly overhead.

 - Elbow position: The elbows must face forward at all times during the press and be right under the bar at a 90-degree angle.
 This will allow you to push the bar up in a straight path and for the shortest distance.
 Pushing the elbow outwards or backwards will result in an unnatural arc, which will either reduce the efficiency of the exercise, or cause an injury.

 Military Press Variations

 Many people have mobility issues which prevent them from performing the military press with heavy weights.